NgrNxk/view-spot-finder/README.md

 - tidy up the artifact: right now, it's packaging the unit tests (libraries) into the zip.
 If this were to ever go into production, this would need to change.
+- do something with the dependency injection setup I have included.
+Right now, it's initializes but not used.

 # Notes